postmates/PMJSON/README.md

 let jsonString = JSON.encodeAsString(json)
 ```

-You can also encode directly to any `OutputStreamType`:
+You can also encode directly to any `TextOutputStream`:

 ```swift
 JSON.encode(json, toStream: &output)
 ```

-And, again, a convenience method is provided for working with `NSData`:
+And, again, a convenience method is provided for working with `Data`:

 ```swift
 let data = JSON.encodeAsData(json)